aldettinger/camel-quarkus-workshop/README.md

 2021-11-19 13:39:23,332 INFO  [io.quarkus] (main) part-2-jvm-mode 1.0.0-SNAPSHOT on JVM (powered by Quarkus 2.4.2.Final) started in 0.825s.
 Listening on: http://0.0.0.0:8080
 ```

-Pay attention to the camel start times and also to the Quarkus start time.
+Pay attention to the Camel start time and also to the Quarkus start time.
 You can compare them with your neighbors if you'd like :) But the important part is to remind them for the next section.

 Now let's  check that our Camel Quarkus route in JVM mode behaves the same way as in DEV mode.